tonycurra/spiderbot_mk1/CAD/README.md

-This folder contains the cad files
+This folder contains the cad files to print with an FDM 3D printer